akauppi/Kotka/README.md

 That's better.

->Note: This image lacks crucial elements like the grabber arms.
-But it's a minimum set of components that can be designed, assembled, tested and iterated upon.
+>Note: This image lacks crucial elements like the grabber arms and is outdated.
+But it shows a minimum set of components that can be designed, assembled, tested and iterated upon.

-The components will be brought into a [PBS](https://docs.google.com/spreadsheets/d/1G5YIdf7PlUv7BphEBALlFeB5Ye0DMoW4dylRe6NaBZk)[^1-pbs] (Google Sheets) so we get recipies, building instructions etc. right.

-[^1-pbs]: Product Breakdown System
+## Product Breakdown System (PBS)

+There is a [PBS](https://docs.google.com/spreadsheets/d/1G5YIdf7PlUv7BphEBALlFeB5Ye0DMoW4dylRe6NaBZk) (Google Sheets) that helps us manage the work, and see progress.

+- What parts make the product
+- Have those parts been designed; are the problems
+- What can X do right now, to proceed the product
+- Are we there, yet?

 ## Collaboration